What is Biodiversity?

 WGU offers undergraduate degree courses in Wildlife & Plant Biology and Animal Studies which both include modules on Wildlife Conservation, Environmental Conservation and Land Management, where the staff and students are involved in research on declining species, in the management and monitoring of a variety of species on campus and in studying the impacts and effectiveness of different management and surveying techniques.
 Students are also taught practical habitat management and conservation skills.
 The Sustainability Action Working Group have an excellent connection with staff and students from these biodiversity focused areas, which encourages engagement and achievement of the Biodiversity Action Plan.

 Techniquest Glyndŵr was successful in obtaining around £34K of funding to transform a derelict and unused area of ground to the rear of the LEIS building used by the popular Science Centre on the Wrexham Plas Coch Campus of the University.
-Once complete the Science Garden will offer a mixture of planted areas and features such as wheelchair friendly surfacing, raised beds and pond area, a composting area and a number of working exhibits of equipment that will illustrate the primary scientific themes of Biodiversity, Renewable Energy and Recycling.
+The Science Garden offers a mixture of planted areas and features such as wheelchair friendly surfacing, raised beds and pond area, a composting area and a number of working exhibits of equipment that will illustrate the primary scientific themes of Biodiversity, Renewable Energy and Recycling.

 Share your Wildlife Sightings and Ideas

-The Sustainability, Environment Team would love to hear of any wildlife sightings you might have seen across any of our campuses, photos would be even better.
+The Sustainability Action Working Group would love to hear of any wildlife sightings you might have seen across any of our campuses, photos would be even better.
 There is a new general species list for all plant and wildlife that is now accessible and ready to be populated by staff and students from all campuses.